Halifax Investment Services Pty Ltd

 Halifax Investment Services Pty Ltd (Halifax), was a financial services licensee headquartered in Sydney with a partially-owned subsidiary in Auckland, New Zealand.

-On 23 November 2018, Morgan Kelly, Stewart McCallum and Phil Quinlan of Ferrier Hodgson were appointed as joint and several voluntary administrators of Halifax.
+On 23 November 2018, Morgan Kelly, Stewart McCallum and Phil Quinlan of Ferrier Hodgson (the Administrators) were appointed as joint and several voluntary administrators of Halifax.

 What is voluntary administration and liquidation?

 Voluntary administration is where the directors of a financially troubled company or a secured creditor with a charge over most of the company’s assets appoint an external administrator called a ‘voluntary administrator’.

 The role of the voluntary administrator is to investigate the company’s business, property, affairs and financial circumstances, to report to creditors and to recommend to creditors whether the company should enter into a deed of company arrangement, go into liquidation or be returned to the directors.

 Another responsibility of the voluntary administrator is to report to ASIC on possible offences by people involved with the company.
 If breaches are reported, ASIC will assess the reports to consider its own investigations and action, if any.

 Liquidation is where: